ArgonDesign/alogic/doc/types.md

 # Data types and simple variables

 Alogic makes a distinction between packed types and unpacked (or non-packed) types.
+This page is about packed types.

+## Packed Types

 Packed types are those that are used to specify the bit level representation of variables.
-Every packed type maps to a one dimensional sequence of bits in a well defines way.
+For example, a 6-bit number would be a packed variable.
+Every packed type maps to a one dimensional sequence of bits in a well defined way.
 The number of bits in the binary representation of a packed type is called the **width** of the type, and can be retrieved using the `@bits` built-in function.

 Similarly to Verilog, Alogic is a weakly typed language in that any variable of a packed type can be assigned to any variable of another packed type, as long as